probmods/dippl/lectures/semanticparsing.md

 }
 ~~~

-To allow fancy movement and binding we would mix this with type-shifting operators, following, for example, Barker 2002 (who extends Jacobsen 1999).
+To allow fancy movement and binding we would mix this with type-shifting operators, following, for example, Barker (2002) (who extends Jacobson, 1999).

 ~~~